aksmit94/HackPrinceton/Readme.md

 Simply run the notebook hackathon_princeton_v1.ipynb, you will be able to get the idea you want

-Example of main ideas extracted from scientific research paper
+Example of main ideas extracted from scientific research paper:

 ![alt text](https://github.com/aksmit94/HackPrinceton/blob/master/Screen%20Shot%202018-11-11%20at%2011.42.05%20AM.png)

-Example of approaches and technologies
+Example of approaches and technologies:

 ![alt text](https://github.com/aksmit94/HackPrinceton/blob/master/Screen%20Shot%202018-11-11%20at%2011.42.22%20AM.png)